annajeanwatson/huffmanTree/README.md

-# CSCI 232
+# Huffman Tree
-a simple implimentation of a Huffman tree
+A simple implimentation of a Huffman tree.